KittyGiraudel/site/_posts/2012-11-20-css-challenge.md

 - Chrome for Android
 - Firefox for Android

-But since it's only a tiny design improvement, I'll definitely go with the gradient version on a live project.
+But since it’s only a tiny design improvement, I’ll definitely go with the gradient version on a live project.
 Thanks for participating.
-I'll try to drop another challenge soon. :)
+I’ll try to drop another challenge soon. :)